DETAILED ACTION

 Regarding claim 7: Farmahini teaches all limitations of claim 1, from which claim 7 depends.

-Farmahini further teaches the apparatus comprises a graphical processing unit (GPU). ([0022], Farmahini teaches that the processors of the invention may include GPUs.)
+Farmahini further teaches the processing circuitry comprises graphics processing circuitry. ([0022], Farmahini teaches that the processors of the invention may include GPUs.)

-Regarding claim 8: Farmahini teaches One or more non-transitory computer-readable storage mediums having stored thereon executable computer program instructions that, when executed by one or more processors, cause the one or more processors to perform operations comprising: ([0041], Farmahini teaches that the disclosed invention is implemented using software encoded in a non-transitory computer readable medium which is executed on a processor.)
+Regarding claim 8: Farmahini teaches at least one computer-readable storage medium having stored thereon instructions which, when executed, cause a computing device to perform operations comprising: ([0041], Farmahini teaches that the disclosed invention is implemented using software encoded in a non-transitory computer readable medium which is executed on a processor.)

-receiving a request for data for a cluster of cores in a computing system, the cluster of cores being associated with a cache partition, the cache partition storing data fetched from a local memory partition and a remote memory partition ([0018], Farmahini teaches a system which applies different operations (including loads) for caches, depending on whether an instruction’s operands indicate memory addresses local to a processor or addresses to memory remote to the processor.
+Receiving, by processing circuitry of the computing device, a request for data for a cluster of cores being associated with a cache partition, the cache partition storing data fetched from one or more of a local memory partition or a remote memory partition ([0018], Farmahini teaches a system which applies different operations (including loads) for caches, depending on whether an instruction’s operands indicate memory addresses local to a processor or addresses to memory remote to the processor.
 Further, in [0026] and [0028], Farmahini teaches that loads are specifically made by the processor to load new data from a memory portion either local to the processor or remote to the processor to a cache.
 Furthermore, in [0019-0022], Farmahini teaches that the processing system includes multiple processors, each with a cache including multiple cache levels and multiple cores, with each processor being distributed a memory portion.
 Therefore, Farmahini teaches the claimed receiving the request for data for a cluster of cores in a computing system (a processor which can load data from memory according to an instruction), the cluster of cores (processor) being associated with a cache partition, the cache partition storing data fetched from a local memory partition and a remote memory partition).

-the cache partition including a plurality of cachelines ([0024], Farmahini teaches that the caches have cache lines)
+the cache partition including cachelines ([0024], Farmahini teaches that the caches have cache lines)

-each cacheline including: a local tag to indicate whether data stored in the cacheline is local data stored in the local memory partition or remote data stored in a remote memory partition, and a used tag to indicate whether data stored in the cacheline is recently accessed; ([0024], Farmahini teaches that cache lines include a metadata portion that includes bits, one of which indicates whether the cache line is associated with a memory address in a remote memory or memory local to its processor.
+wherein a cacheline comprises: a local tag to indicate whether data stored in the cacheline is local data stored in the local memory partition or remote data stored in a remote memory partition, and a used tag to indicate whether data stored in the cacheline is recently accessed, wherein ([0024], Farmahini teaches that cache lines include a metadata portion that includes bits, one of which indicates whether the cache line is associated with a memory address in a remote memory or memory local to its processor.
 Furthermore, in [0032], Farmahini teaches a first access bit in the metadata portion of the cache line which specifies whether the cache line has been accessed in a particular section of execution.)

-and selecting cachelines for cache replacement in the cache partition based on values of the tags of the cachelines. ([0032], Farmahini teaches a method of invalidation in which according to the first access bit and remote bit values of a cache line, the processor may flush a cache line and load new data for that cache line, which is a replacement selection based on values of the tags.)
+the cachelines are selected for cache replacement in the cache partition based on values associated with the local and used tags of the cachelines. ([0032], Farmahini teaches a method of invalidation in which according to the first access bit and remote bit values of a cache line, the processor may flush a cache line and load new data for that cache line, which is a replacement selection based on values of the tags.)

 Regarding claim 9: Farmahini teaches all limitations of claim 8, from which claim 9 depends.